Cooper raises $2M to build a professional network centered on introductions – TechCrunch

 In a period of social distancing, making new professional connections feels harder than ever.
 So Amsterdam-based Cooper is building a network that’s all about making and receiving introductions.

-“Everything that happens in the network is based on on the foundation of introductions,” CEO Robert Gaal told me.
+“Everything that happens in the network is based on the foundation of introductions,” CEO Robert Gaal told me.
 “You should never get an unwanted message, and there’s no such thing as a connection request, because it’s not necessary if you have an introduction.”

 The startup is launching internationally today and announcing that it has raised $2 million in seed funding.